-- Acquisition, repair, improvement, reconstruction, or rehabilitation of public facilities and improvements (other than buildings) when the facilities and improvements are in place and will be retained in the same use without change in size or capacity of more than 20 percent (e.g., replacement of water or sewer lines, reconstruction of curbs and sidewalks, repaving of streets). - Special projects directed at the removal of material and architectural barriers that restrict the mobility of and accessibility to elderly and handicapped persons. - Rehabilitation of buildings and improvements when the following conditions are met: - In the case of multifamily residential buildings: - ✓ Unit density is not changed more than 20 percent; - ✓ The project does not involve changes in land use from residential to nonresidential; and - ✓ The estimated cost of rehabilitation is less than 75 percent of the total estimated cost of replacement after rehabilitation. - In the case of non-residential structures, including commercial, industrial, and public buildings:
+- Acquisition, repair, improvement, reconstruction, or rehabilitation of public facilities and improvements (other than buildings) when the facilities and improvements are in place and will be retained in the same use without change in size or capacity of more than 20 percent (e.g., replacement of water or sewer lines, reconstruction of curbs and sidewalks, repaving of streets). - Activities funded because of imminent threats to health and safety, if they do not alter environmental conditions and are for improvements limited to actions necessary only to stop or control the effects of imminent threats or physical deterioration.
+This includes most Immediate Threat and Danger Grants.
+Consult with DCA prior to determining that an activity is exempt based on an imminent threat to health and safety. - Special projects directed at the removal of material and architectural barriers that restrict the mobility of and accessibility to elderly and handicapped persons. - Rehabilitation of buildings and improvements when the following conditions are met: - In the case of multifamily residential buildings: - ✓ Unit density is not changed more than 20 percent; - $\checkmark\,$ The project does not involve changes in land use from residential to non-residential; and - ✓ The estimated cost of rehabilitation is less than 75 percent of the total estimated cost of replacement after rehabilitation. - In the case of non-residential structures, including commercial, industrial, and public buildings: - ✓ The facilities and improvements are in place and will not be changed in size or capacity by more than 20 percent; and - ✓ The activity does not involve a change in land use, such as from non-residential to residential, commercial to industrial, or from one industrial use to another. - An individual action on a one to four-family dwelling or an individual action on a project of five or more units developed on scattered sites when the sites are more than 2,000 feet apart and there are not more than four units on any one site.

-- ✓ The facilities and improvements are in place and will not be changed in size or capacity by more than 20 percent; and - ✓ The activity does not involve a change in land use, such as from nonresidential to residential, commercial to industrial, or from one industrial use to another. - An individual action on a one to four-family dwelling or an individual action on a project of five or more units developed on scattered sites when the sites are more than 2,000 feet apart and there are not more than four units on any one site. - Acquisition or disposition of an existing structure or acquisition of vacant land provided that the structure or land acquired or disposed of will be retained for the same use. - Combinations of the above activities.
+- Acquisition or disposition of an existing structure or acquisition of vacant land provided that the structure or land acquired or disposed of will be retained for the same use. - Combinations of the above activities.